awsdocs/amazon-ec2-user-guide/doc_source/ebs-modifying-snapshot-permissions.md

 ## Considerations<a name="share-snapshot-considerations"></a>

 The following considerations apply to sharing snapshots:
-+ Snapshots are constrained to the region in which they were created\.
-To share a snapshot with another region, copy the snapshot to that region\.
++ Snapshots are constrained to the Region in which they were created\.
+To share a snapshot with another Region, copy the snapshot to that Region\.
 For more information, see [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.
 + If your snapshot uses the longer resource ID format, you can only share it with another account that also supports longer IDs\.
 For more information, see [Resource IDs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/resource-ids.html)\.
 + AWS prevents you from sharing snapshots that were encrypted with your default CMK\.
 Snapshots that you intend to share must instead be encrypted with a custom CMK\.
 For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 + Users of your shared CMK who are accessing encrypted snapshots must be granted permissions to perform the following actions on the key: `kms:DescribeKey`, `kms:CreateGrant`, `GenerateDataKey`, and `kms:ReEncrypt`\.
 For more information, see [Controlling Access to Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.